The 7 best mental health books to read right now

 4. Happy - Derren Brown

 The aptly titled book by the magic man himself explores happiness from a plethora of different philosophical standpoints, with a modern twist.
 Have you wondered how much you’ll need to earn to be happy, or whether your thoughts can really impact your feelings?
-This book is for anyone looking to assess what happiness really means to them, how to achieve it daily, and understand how your attitude may be holding you back a little.
+This is one of my must-read books on mental health for anyone looking to assess what happiness really means to them, how to achieve it daily, and understand how your attitude may be holding you back a little.

 5. Emotional Agility - Susan David